WordPress/gutenberg/packages/components/CONTRIBUTING.md

 The following is a set of guidelines for contributing to the `@wordpress/components` package to be considered in addition to the general ones described in our [Contributing Policy](/CONTRIBUTING.md).

 This set of guidelines should apply especially to newly introduced components.
-It is, in fact, possible that some of the older components don't respect some of these guidelines for legacy/compatibility reasons.
-But, when possible, these guidelines are retroactively being applied to existing components.
+In fact, while these guidelines should also be retroactively applied to existing components, it is sometimes impossible to do so for legacy/compatibility reasons.

 For an example of a component that follows these requirements, take a look at [`ItemGroup`](/packages/components/src/item-group).